htrc/torchlite-hackathon/docs/logistics.md

 * Indianapolis International Airport

 ### Train
-AMTRAK has service between downtown Chicago and Champaign.
+[AMTRAK](https://www.amtrak.com/stations/chm.html) has service between downtown Chicago and Champaign.

 ### Bus/Shuttle
-The UIUC O'Hare to Urbana-Champaign Shuttle Service is currently unavailable and will be next be offered to new incoming international students arriving in Fall 2024.

-Peoria Charter (private bus company) serves many different locations including both Chicago airports (O'Hare and Midway), Union Station in Chicago, and several Chicago suburbs.
-Pick up is available from Terminal 2 and Terminal 5 at the O'Hare International Airport with multiple drop-off points on-campus.
+[Peoria Charter](https://peoriacharter.com/) (private bus company) serves many different Chicago and Champaign-Urbana locations including both Chicago airports (O'Hare and Midway).
+[Greyhound](https://www.greyhound.com/bus/chicago-il) (private bus company) also provides service between Chicago and Champaign (though does not drop-off at Illinois Terminal, but an alternate location in Champaign).

-Greyhound (private bus company) has daily service between Chicago and Champaign.
-Pick up is available from downtown Chicago with drop-off at the Illinois Terminal in downtown Champaign.

-### Taxi
-The average cost of a taxi is $15-20 to campus from Willard Airport or the Illinois Terminal.
-For assistance, please ask an employee at the airport or the terminal.
-Be sure to agree on the cost of your cab fare before leaving for your destination.

-### Ride Sharing
+### Taxi and Ride Sharing
+Taxis are available in Champaign-Urbana, and will be waiting outside Willard Airport or Illinois Terminal for trips to I Hotel or other campus locations.

-Both Uber and Lyft are active in Champaign-Urbana, and can provide comparable services to taxis for local transportation and to and from Illinois Terminal or Willard Airport
+Both Uber and Lyft are active in Champaign-Urbana, and can provide comparable services to taxis for local transportation and to and from Illinois Terminal or Willard Airport.

 {% include footer.html %}